 The prestigious Molecular Maverick Award steps beyond academic accolades.

-This inaugural award rewards and encourages innovators and changemakers — final-year PhDs in Chemistry-related disciplines with the drive, creativity, scientific knowledge and collaborative capacity to leave an indelible mark on the world around them.
+This award rewards and encourages innovators and changemakers — final-year HDR students in chemistry-related disciplines with the drive, creativity, scientific knowledge and collaborative capacity to leave an indelible mark on the world around them.

 The Molecular Maverick Award celebrates those who see opportunity where others see challenge; those with exceptional vision and skill, and the courage to break free from traditional boundaries in academia and industry, and change the game entirely.